DevCrumbs/Warcraft-II/README.md

 There are many enemy buildings scattered throughout the map.
 Be careful because there are several orcish towers that can attack you!
+There's also barrack buildings in some rooms that spawn enemeies to a certain number, so destroy those buildings as soon as you can.

 ## Building buttons